intelygenz/the-real-sre-challenge/README.md

 *NOTE: Go `challenge-5` directory.*

 Oh, no!
 I don't know what happen on this binary!
 Can you help me?
 When I executed the binary told me always `Ooooh, what's wrong? :(`.
 How to fix it?
-We've expected `Congrats! :)` message.
+We expected `Congrats! :)` message.

 ## Challenge 6.
 Build with Ansible